OBDS-Training/Help/content/en/docs/connect/first-steps/windows-setup/index.md

 Once the installer has completed successfully:

 - Open the Windows Start Menu.
-- In the Windows Start Menu find and launch `Git Bash`.
+- In the Windows Start Menu find and launch 'Git Bash'.
 - In the Git Bash for Windows Terminal emulator, type `git` and press the `Return` key.

 This should display a help message listing the main subcommands of the Git program.